green-coding-solutions/website/content/talks-and-events/sustainable-software-kde.md

 **Location:** The Meetup is inside Betahaus on the first floor.
 We will keep the door open, so just go up one flight.

-**Contact:** If you want to shoot us some questions or infos beforehand or anything just write an email to arne@green-coding.berlin
+**Contact:** If you want to shoot us some questions or infos beforehand or anything just write an email to arne@green-coding.io

 **Important: There will be free beer and pizzas :)**